 We maintain a scientific advisory board, consisting of members with experience and expertise in the field of microfluidic systems and their application, who provide us with consulting services.
 The scientific advisory board generally does not meet as a group but instead, at our request, the individual members advise us on matters related to their areas of expertise.
 We have entered into agreements with each of our advisors, other than Stephen Quake, that require them spend between 6 and 12 days each year advising us and provide for stock option grants to the advisor.
 Dr. Quake serves as chair of the Scientific Advisory Board pursuant to a broader consulting agreement with us.
+As Chairman, Dr. Quake advises us on the composition of the advisory board and is involved in discussions with us more frequently than other advisory board members.
+When the advisory board meets, Dr. Quake is responsible for setting the agenda for the meetings and chairing such meetings.
 Our scientific advisory board consists of the following members:

 Stephen Quake, Ph.D. is a co-founder of Fluidigm and the chair of our scientific advisory board.
-He is a co-chair of the bioengineering department at Stanford University and an investigator of the Howard Hughes Medical Institute.
+He is a co-chair of the bioengineering department at Stanford University and an investigator of the Howard Hughes

+Medical Institute.
 Dr. Quake received a B.S. in Physics and a M.S. in Mathematics from Stanford University and a Ph.D. in Physics from Oxford University.
 Dr. Quake has been a member of our scientific advisory board since June 1999.